Pieter-127/WeatherApp/README.md

-#Weather App
+# Weather App

 A simple proof of concept weather app made with kotlin and a variety of other android frameworks and principles, making use of dependency injection, MVVM and HTTP.

-#Background
+# Background

-A lot of companies make use of a weather app as their evaluation for how skilled a developer is, so I thought it would be a good idea to try my best at making a weather app with all the skills I've learned since starting my journey with kotlin.
+A lot of companies make use of a weather app as their evaluation for how skilled a developer is, so I thought it would be a good idea to try my luck at making a weather app with all the skills I've learned since starting my journey with kotlin.

 This project makes use of Kotlin, Retrofit and GSON for the majority of the features : retrieving data from two different api's and then populating the UI, which is built using constraint layout, glide and android standards for localization.